Art & Adventure in Morocco

 HIGHLIGHTS: 4x4 ride out of the desert, traditional Moroccan desert lunch

-Optional early morning wake up to catch sunrise in the dunes followed by our return to Merzouga, riding out of the dunes by 4x4 and back to civilization.
+Optional early morning wake up to catch sunrise in the dunes, followed by our return to Merzouga, where we will ride out of the dunes by 4x4 and back to civilization.
 This is a drive day as we make our way back up through the Middle Atlas Mountains.
-We’ll be staying at a hotel with a pool this evening to relax a bit, and enjoy a good meal before continuing on to Fes the following morning.
+We’ll be staying at a hotel with a pool in the evening to relax a bit, and enjoy a good meal before continuing on to Fes the following morning.